sponsorkit/stripe-onboarder/README.md

 # About this fork
 *This fork resolves numerous issues with the original library (detailed [here](https://github.com/kgajera/stripe-onboarder/pull/7)) since it is used heavily by [Sponsorkit](https://github.com/sponsorkit).
-It has way more unit/integration tests to ensure stability, and will be kept up to date regularly.*
+It has way more unit/integration tests and bug-fixes to ensure stability, and will be kept up to date regularly.*

 # Stripe Onboarder